omniomni-ai/omni-0-preview-models/README.md

 mergekit-yaml ./omni-0-mini-preview.yml ./omni-0-mini-preview
 ```

-Running this command will now merge omni-0-mini-preview's expert models into a compact fused LLM through DARE-TIES.
+Running this command will now merge omni-0-mini-preview's expert models into a compact fused LLM that can be found in the local folder "omni-0-mini-preview"